entropicbloom/francesco/content/_index.md

       # Choose a user profile to display (a folder name within `content/authors/`)
       username: admin
       # Override your bio text from `authors/admin/_index.md`?
-      text: 'I'm interested in AI, brains, consciousness and other things.
+      text: 'I am interested in AI, brains, consciousness and other things.

       <br />
       <br />